gihanmarasingha/autogradinglean/README.md

 to GitHub username is correct.
 Mail merge can be used for this purpose.
 This package helps in preparing a mail merge.

-### GitHub Classroom autograding in general
+### Local versus remote autograding

-The details of autograding LEAN assignments are deferred to a later point in this article.
-Assuming that a LEAN autograding mechanism has been devised for use with GitHub Classroom, what remains to be done for the instructor to make use of the grades thereby produced?

-In an ideal world, in order to find the grades for a particular assignment, it would be sufficient to choose 'Download grades' from the 'Download' drop-down associated to each assignment.
+In an ideal world, in order to find the grades for a particular assignment, it would be sufficient to choose 'Download grades' from the 'Download' drop-down associated to each assignment in GitHub Classroom.
 The result is a CSV file that gives, inter alia, the GitHub username, roster identifier, student repository name, submission timestamp, and points awarded.

 There are a few problems with this system: